-- 4. If these enquiries determine that a child is at continuing risk of harm a child protection conference must be held with 15 working days of this decision. - The child protection conference functions, chairing roles and responsibilities, are delivered by the Resource Management and Safeguarding Division of Social Services.
-It has a function that is independent of Children's Services, although there is close collaboration and communication.
-This enables a level of independence and scrutiny in ensuring that effective practice is taking place, to enable children's voices to be heard and this reflects good outcomes for children and their families.
+- 4. If these enquiries determine that a child is at continuing risk of harm a child protection conference must be held with 15 working days of this decision. - 5.
+The child protection conference functions, chairing roles and responsibilities, are delivered by the Resource Management and Safeguarding Division of Social Services.
+It has a function that is independent of Children's Services, to enable children's voices to be heard and this reflects good outcomes for children and their families.
 It also ensures that appropriate and effective risk management is evident for those children deemed to be at most risk within our communities.